Zambian leader commissions Chinese-built power plant

 The investment, he said, has been accomplished amidst financial and global health challenges especially the COVID-19 pandemic.

-The president said the investment will not only make the country’s energy secure but also allow it to become an electricity hub within the southern African region.
+The president said the investment will not only make the country’s energy security but also allow it to become an electricity hub within the southern African region.

 He thanked China for contributing to the country’s development, adding that China has been an “all-weather friend” to Zambia.